cosbi-research/QSPcc/README.md

                                                    check the docs folder for info on the stylistic guidelines.
 ```

 Advanced options are available as custom extensions.
-Contact the COSBI Bioinformatics lab ( lombardo@cosbi.eu ) for other ready to use advanced features.
+Contact the [COSBI Bioinformatics lab](mailto:bioinformatics@cosbi.eu) for other ready to use advanced features.

 **Note**:The QSPcc command line is the same for both the Custom installation on your machines and the Docker image installation.
 The latter has only some additional Docker-related paramenters.